 Uninstall Showtime Video Player from Ubuntu

-To uninstall Showtime from your system, you can run the following two commands:
+To uninstall Showtime from your system, you can run the following command:

 Later, if you wish to remove Flatpak, then run this command: